aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/animate-powerpoint-charts-aspose-slides-java/_index.md

 - **Free trial** – No license file required for evaluation.
 - **Temporary license** – Ideal for short‑term testing ([get one here](https://purchase.aspose.com/temporary-license/)).
 - **Full license** – Needed for commercial deployment.

+## How to implement chart animation with Java
+Before diving into the step‑by‑step code, it helps to understand the two‑part process: first you add a **fade‑in** for the whole chart, then you animate each data point (or series element) individually.
+This approach gives you a smooth entrance followed by a detailed reveal, which is a common pattern in professional decks.

 ## Step‑by‑Step Implementation